akka/akka-http/docs/src/main/paradox/scala/http/routing-dsl/directives/future-directives/onComplete.md

 @@@

 @@@ note
-The similarly named `onComplete` method of Scala's `Future` does not work at all in this context since it's just a method that returns `Unit` whereas Akka HTTP expects a `directive`.
+The identically named `onComplete` method of Scala's `Future` (from the standard library) does not work at all in this context since it's just a method that returns `Unit` - whereas Akka HTTP's `onComplete` is a `directive` that creates a `Route`.
 @@@